erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/general/obullo-urls/README.md

 ------

-In some cases you might prefer to use query strings URLs:
+In some cases you might prefer to use query strings in URLs:

 ```php
 index.php?d=shop&c=products&m=view&id=345